s-pace/docs-6/docs/connectors/bigquery.md

 *Using datapills in `WHERE` condition with subquery*

 ### Defining your output fields

-![Export CSV from BigQuery](~@img/bigquery/export-results.png)
+In some cases, actions and triggers in BigQuery will allow you to define the expected output columns a query.
+This input field shows up in the following triggers and actions:
+* Scheduled query trigger
+* Get query job output
+* Select rows using custom SQL

 Define your output fields easily using the output schema designer by using our CSV uploader.
-Workato is unable to introspect schema automatically when your query runs for too long, processes too many bytes or contains datapills.
 In these cases, simply run a sample query in the BigQuery console like above and export a CSV.

+![Export CSV from BigQuery](~@img/bigquery/export-results.png)

 Upload this CSV into the schema wizard and automatically generate all fields for you.

 ![CSV schema wizard](~@img/bigquery/csv-wizard.gif)